5/13/2025

 Analyst, Evercore

 Okay, great.
 And then just one more question.
-I've been getting some questions on the importance of weight loss in this study because it really is obviously a match for study and weight loss is sort of secondary.
-I guess, how do you see the importance and how do we think about benchmarking weight loss in this study?
+I've been getting some questions on the importance of weight loss in this study because it really is obviously a MASH first study and weight loss is sort of secondary.
+So I guess how do you see the importance and how do we think about benchmarking weight loss in this study.
 I know you said to expect something like semaglutide, but what does that actually really mean?
-I know this study will have a combination of patients with MASH, diabetics.
-They won't be encouraged necessarily on lifestyle and other factors.
-Taking that all together, how should we think about how much weight loss to expect in a study like this?
+And I know this study will have, you know, a combination of patients with MASH, diabetics, you know, they won't be encouraged necessarily on lifestyle and other factors.
+So, you know, taking that all together, how should we think about how much weight loss to expect in a study like this?
 Thank you.

 speaker